 Veterinary Use Only

-For intact male pigs intended for slaughter only
+For intact male and female pigs intended for slaughter only

 - Aqueous, non mineral oil-based adjuvant: Diethylaminoethyl (DEAE)-Dextran, 150 mg.

 IMPROVEST injection is a sterile solution containing an incomplete analogue of natural gonadotropin releasing factor (GnRF) conjugated to an immunogenic carrier protein, diphtheria toxoid, in an adjuvanted formulation.
 Immunization with a two dose regimen of IMPROVEST injection, with a four week interval between the two doses, stimulates the pig’s immune system to produce antibodies which can neutralize its own GnRF.
 Pigs given an initial dose of IMPROVEST injection are immunologically primed but do not produce sufficient antibodies to have any physiological effect.
 Following receipt of the second dose, the pig’s immune system responds with a strong antibody response.
 These antibodies bind to and neutralize circulating GnRF in the bloodstream.
-Neutralization of GnRF blocks the hypothalamic-pituitary-gonadal endocrine axis, thereby temporarily suppressing testicular function, including both sex hormone production and reproductive capability, in these injected boars.
+Neutralization of GnRF blocks the hypothalamic-pituitary-gonadal endocrine axis, thereby temporarily suppressing testicular function in intact male pigs and ovarian function in intact female pigs, including both sex hormone production and reproductive capability, in these injected animals.